Puto bumbong: Description

 Puto bumbóng is made from a unique heirloom variety of glutinous rice called pirurutong (also called tapol in Visayan), which is deep purple to near-black in color.
-Pirurutong is mixed with a larger ratio of white glutinous rice (malagkít or malagkít sungsong in Tagalog, lit.
-"Chinese glutinous rice"; pilit in Visayan).
+Pirurutong is mixed with a larger ratio of white glutinous rice (malagkít or malagkít sungsong in Tagalog; pilit in Visayan).
 Regular white rice may also be used instead of malagkít, to give the dish a less chewy consistency.

 The rice grains are covered completely in water (traditionally mixed with salt) and left to soak overnight.
 This gives it a slightly acidic, fermented aftertaste.
 The mixture is then drained and packed densely into bamboo tubes and steamed.
 The sides of the bamboo tubes are traditionally greased with coconut oil, but modern techniques use butter or margarine.
 The rice is traditionally cooked as whole grains, but in some recipes, the rice is ground before or after soaking.

-The resulting cylindrical rice cake is then served on banana leaves, slathered with more butter or margarine, seasoned with muscovado sugar, just brown sugar, white sugar, grated coconut, and sometimes sesame seeds.
+The resulting cylindrical rice cake is then served on banana leaves, slathered with more butter or margarine, seasoned with muscovado sugar, brown sugar, white sugar, grated coconut, and sometimes sesame seeds.
 Less common toppings include condensed milk (as an alternative to sugars), grated cheese, and leche flan.